 Christ returns and puts a stop to the attack on Israel in Ezekiel 38.
 But he finds that most of the Church is not ready to reign with Christ over the nations.
 Only a very few will be ready.
 And they will get spiritual bodies before the great tribulation and will see Christ face-to-face (Revelation 14:1-5.)
 But the "many" are not ready.
 So Christ confirms a "covenant with many" for one more week (Daniel 9:27).
 This is an additional week after the completion of the seventy.
 He allows the Islamic antichrist (the false prophet) to reign for seven years.
 In other words, only a few will have found the narrow gate of holiness when Christ appears.
 But Christ expects to have a have a Bride consisting of a countless number, from every nation, tribe, people, and language (Revelation 7:9).
 They must go through the great tribulation (Revelation 7:13-14), which is the great persecution, in order to become ready for the wedding banquet (Revelation 19:7).
 This is at the time of Armageddon which is after at the end of the seven years.

-The verse says that "the mountains shall be thrown down, and the steep places
+be considered.
+The verse says that "the mountains shall be thrown down, and

-shall fall, and every wall shall fall to the ground."
-Richardson believes
+the steep places shall fall, and every wall shall fall to the ground."
+Richardson

-this must happen after the abomination of desolation because those in Judah are told
+believes this must happen after the abomination of desolation because those in Judah

 what Joel Richardson writes in a blog on his website, dated September 18, 2012, titled